intelligent-environments-lab/utx000/references/variable_naming.md

 - **BEVO Beacon:** Temperature -> t; should not be used since t could stand for time.
 Temperature can also be measured in multiple units, so something like "t_c" might be better since it avoids confusion with time and includes a unit (see below about modifiers).
 - **Beiwe:** Identifiers -> id; "id" on its own should be avoided at all times since there are many different IDs from REDCap to Beiwe.
 In addition, the identifiers data file from Beiwe classifies the phone, not the user.
 - **Fitbit:** Heart Rate -> hr; again someone could confuse this name with the abbreviation for hours.

+### Root Naming Conventions to Avoid
+Below are some ideas that should be avoided when naming your variable root:
+1. Avoid using articles like "a", "the", "of", etc. when naming since they add little meaning and make variable names longer.
+2. Avoid using single letters like "t" for time since they don't have enough specificity to clear.

 Other exceptions might arise, but use your best judgment when naming the variable.